 - Get out of the sun!
 Find a shady cool place or better yet get into an air-conditioned room.

 - Rehydrate!
 Drinking plenty of fluids (eat a popsicle).
 Avoid caffeine and alcohol.
 These are the first steps to replenishing depleted fluids needed in the body.

 - Start cooling measures when possible.
 Fans or chilled compresses or towels are very effective.
 A cool shower also works.

 An overheated state in which our bodies shut down its ability to sweat, in combination with heat exhaustion symptoms, can lead to heat stroke.
 This is a true medical emergency in which professional medical attention should be obtained immediately.

 SureFire CPR is Southern California’s top medical education provider.
 We want you to stay safe this summer!
-With 3 locations to choose from, we have you covered for CPR Certification Orange County or BLS Certification in Corona.
+With multiple locations to choose from, we have you covered for CPR Certification Orange County or BLS Certification in Corona.
 Join us in one of our interactive CPR classes and learn what you can do to prepare for that weekend getaway – bring your common sense and have a safe summer!